elki-project/elki-project.github.io/tutorial/hierarchical_clustering.md

 Implementing Hierarchical Clustering
 ====================================

-Version information: Updated for ELKI 0.6.0
+Version information: Updated for ELKI 0.7.1
 {: class="versioninfo" }

-This example needs to be updated, because non-numerical distances have been removed!
-{: class="box-warn" }

 In this tutorial, we will implement the *naive approach* to hierarchical clustering.
 It is naive in the sense that it is a fairly general procedure, which unfortunately operates in O(n<sup>3</sup>) runtime and O(n<sup>2</sup>) memory, so it does not scale very well.
 For some linkage criteria, there exist optimized algorithms such as [SLINK](/releases/current/doc/de/lmu/ifi/dbs/elki/algorithm/clustering/hierarchical/SLINK.html), which computes single-link clustering in low O(n<sup>2</sup>) runtime and O(n) memory.